 - Can we find a better way to talk to each other?

-If an “I” message contains “you-messages”, it can be problematic in conflict situations.
+If an “I” message contains “you-messages,” it can be problematic in conflict situations.

 For example: “I feel . . . , when you… ., and I want you to . . .”

-This can put the receiver on the defensive in a dispute.
+Direct communication such as this example can put the receiver on the defensive in a dispute.

 Instead, use a phrase that begins with “I want” You could say, “I want to think about this further.
 Have you already decided?”
-Rather than, “It seems like you have already decided so I guess I don’t have any input here.”
+Rather than, “It seems like you have already decided, so I guess I don’t have any input here.”

 Yours for better parenting,